 - Rhett Butler, creator and editor of the international news site Mongabay.com.
 Subject: News articles about recent papers in environment and conservation.

-- Evan Haddingham, executive producer, NOVA (WGBH-TV, Boston).
+- Craig Rosa, producer, KQED QUEST, San Francisco.
 Subject: Spring-quarter science videos, published on Vimeo.

-- Gordy Slack, Oakland-based freelance writer for Salon.com, Los Angeles Times, WIRED, and San Francisco Magazine; author of The Battle Over the Meaning of Everything, on the intelligent design trial in Dover, PA.
-Subject: Feature articles for Science Notes 2012.
+- Gordy Slack, Oakland-based freelance journalist and neuroscience writer; author of The Battle Over the Meaning of Everything, on the intelligent design trial in Dover, PA.
+Subject: Feature articles for Science Notes 2014.

 - Kendall Powell, Colorado-based freelance journalist and expert in contracts language and fee negotiations

-- Paul Rogers, environment reporter for the San Jose Mercury News and managing editor of QUEST, a science documentary and multimedia series produced by KQED public television, San Francisco
+- Paul Rogers, environment reporter, San Jose Mercury News, and managing editor, KQED QUEST, San Francisco

-- Alexandra Witze, Boulder-based associate editor, Science News
+- Alexandra Witze, Boulder-based contributor to Nature and Science News

-- Ed Yong, U.K.-based science journalist and internationally known blogger for Discover
+- Ed Yong, U.K.-based science journalist and internationally known blogger for National Geographic